mypdns/matrix/CONTRIBUTING.md

 comment to the primary domain, then if the report is confirmed, it will be edited into the original issue.

-Each individual subdomain should have it's own "master" comment.
+Each individual subdomain should have its own "master" comment.

-In that way you can challenge/comment to each sub-domain as things will change over time.
+In that way you can challenge/comment to each subdomain as things will change over time.

 As practised here: https://mypdns.org/my-privacy-dns/matrix/-/issues/201#note_32072